Alengeorge-01/Gadgeteria/README.md

 2. Install Node dependencies with `npm install`.
 3. Start the backend server using `npm start`.

+## Project structure

+- `php/` contains all PHP application files.
+- `public/` holds static assets such as images, CSS and browser JavaScript.
+- `server/` contains the Node.js backend.

 ## Testing

 Run `npm test` to execute the Jest test suite.